cockpit-project/cockpit-project.github.io/_posts/2022-10-20-login-issues.md

 ## Quick summary

-*Updated on 2022-10-25*: Fix for Ubuntu 22.04 LTS becomes available as official update.

-Firstly, there's a fix.
+**_Last updated on 2022-11-09**: All major distributions should now have fixed packages._

+If you're experiencing an issue logging in to Cockpit with an error about `:where():is()` support:

-In most cases, update.
+- In most cases, update your servers.
 [Cockpit 277](cockpit-277), released last month, has the fix.
+- After updating, if you see the error, it may be cached.
+Reload the page.
+In some cases, you may even need to hold down shift, just to be sure. (`Shift`+`Ctrl`+`R` or `Shift`+`F5` or hold down Shift while clicking the refresh icon)

-Updating Cockpit should work for Arch, CentOS Stream, Debian, Fedora, openSUSE, and Ubuntu.
+Updating Cockpit should work for Arch, CentOS Stream, Debian, Fedora, openSUSE, Ubuntu, Red Hat Enterprise Linux (and derivatives, such as Alma Linux and Rocky Linux), and likely other distributions that ship Cockpit.

-If updating doesn't work (in some versions of RHEL, Alma Linux, and Rocky Linux), then hopefully it will work very soon.
+If updating still doesn't work for your distribution, then hopefully it will work very soon.
 For the time being, please [look at the bottom of this post for some workarounds](#workarounds).

 ## Summary